 3Let us assume that we have to categorize a stimulus with the following features: "it has fur, woofs and wags its tail".
 In this case, the result of a prototype-based categorization would be dog, since these cues are associated to the prototype of dog.
 Prototype-based reasoning, however, is not the only type of reasoning based on typicality.
 In fact, if an exemplar corresponding to the stimulus being categorized is available, too, it is acknowledged that humans use to classify it by evaluating its similarity w.r.t. the exemplar, rather than w.r.t. the prototype associated to the underlying concepts (Frixione and Lieto, 2013).
 For example, a penguin is rather dissimilar from the prototype of bird.
 However, if we already know an exemplar of penguin, and if we know that it is an instance of bird, it is easier to classify a new penguin as a bird w.r.t. a categorization process based on the similarity with the prototype of that category.
-This type of common-sense categorization is the categorization as triangle of a stimulus described by the following features: "it is a polygon, it has three corners and three sides".
+This type of common-sense categorization is known in literature as exemplars-based categorization.
+Finally, an example of standard deductive categorization is the categorization as triangle of a stimulus described by the following features: "it is a polygon, it has three corners and three sides".